port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/jira/jira.md

 Labelling issues in Jira allows you to categorize and filter them.
 You can use labels to group issues that are related to a specific service in Port.
 In this guide, we will add a label to tell us what service the issue is related to:

-1. **Log in to Jira** as a user with the `Administer Jira` global permission;
+1. **Log in to Jira** as a user with the `Administer Jira` global permission.
-2. **Navigate to the issue** you want to label;
+2. **Navigate to the issue** you want to label.
-3. **Click on the issue** to open it;
+3. **Click on the issue** to open it.
-4. **Click on the `Labels` field** on the right hand side to add a label;
+4. **Click on the `Labels` field** on the right hand side to add a label.
 5. **Add a label** that represents the service the issue is related to, `port-auth-service`.
 For this guide, let's assume there is a service entity identified by `auth-service` in your `Service` blueprint in Port.

 <img src='/img/guides/jiraAddLabelToIssue.png' width='60%' border='1px' />

-:::note Control the tag name
+:::note Control the label name
-Since our Jira `issue` may already have several tags, we will need a mechanism to control how these tags will be related to our `Service` blueprint.
-A way to achieve this relation is to prefix the tag name with the keyword `port-`.
-We will then use JQ to select the tags that starts with this keyword.
-So, our example tag will be named `port-auth-service`, which will correspond to a Service entity identified by `auth-service` in Port.
+Since our Jira `issue` may already have several labels, we will need a mechanism to control how these labels will be related to our `Service` blueprint.
+A way to achieve this relation is to prefix the label name with the keyword `port-`.
+We will then use JQ to select the labels that starts with this keyword.
+So, our example label will be named `port-auth-service`, which will correspond to a Service entity identified by `auth-service` in Port.
 :::

 ### Create the service relation

-Now that Port is synced with our Jira resources, let's reflect the Jira issue in our services to display the issue associated with a service.
+Now that Port is synced with our Jira resources, let's reflect the Jira Issue in our services to display the issue associated with a service.
-First, we will need to create a [relation](/build-your-software-catalog/define-your-data-model/relate-blueprints/#what-is-a-relation) between our services and the corresponding Jira issue.
+First, we will need to create a [relation](/build-your-software-catalog/define-your-data-model/relate-blueprints/#what-is-a-relation) between our services and the corresponding Jira Issue.

-1. Head back to the [Builder](https://app.getport.io/dev-portal/data-model), choose the `Jira issue` <PortTooltip id="blueprint">blueprint</PortTooltip>, and click on `New relation`:
+1. Head back to the [Builder](https://app.getport.io/dev-portal/data-model), choose the `Jira Issue` <PortTooltip id="blueprint">blueprint</PortTooltip>, and click on `New relation`:

 <img src='/img/guides/jiraAddRelationToIssue.png' width='60%' border='1px' />